Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Introduction

 In that general context, the dynamics of an arbitrary length spin XX chain driven by non-Markovian reservoirs at both ends was studied in a recent paper by two of us \cite{ref16}.
 Our contribution in that paper was the detailed quantitative study of reservoirs, with Lorentzian as well as Ohmic spectral densities.
 Through a formulation in terms of the wave-function, combined with Laplace transform, we were able to obtain results for chains of arbitrary length, i.e. number of sites, and study dynamical as well as state transfer aspects of the system.
 Guided by the behaviour of the excitation dynamics, we assessed the qualitative differences of the system from that driven by a Markovian reservoir which is known to entail monotonic decay.
 That assessment, indirect as it was, can only be considered qualitative, although it did provide a glimpse of the similarities between these two non-Markovian cases.
 Yet, there are a number of technical measures aiming at a quantitative assessment of the difference between the states of a quantum system, as it evolves under coupling to different external causes; in this case reservoirs.
-The magnitude of the difference between the evolution under a given reservoir from that under a Markovian one, should therefore provide a quantitative measure for what, following standard terminology \cite{ref17,ref18}, we shall refer to as “degree of non-Markovianity” (DNM).
+The difference between the evolution under a given reservoir from that under a Markovian one, should therefore provide a quantitative measure for what, following standard terminology \cite{ref17,ref18}, we shall refer to as non-Markovianity” (NM).
 The term degree of Markovianity (DM) can also be found in the literature, meant to indicate the similarity to the evolution under a Markovian reservoir.
-Obviously, a large DNM corresponds to a small DM.
-We have adopted the term DNM in this paper, as it appears to have prevailed in the literature.
 Since the terms environment and reservoir appear in the literature as synonyms, we are using them interchangeably in this paper.
+Although we have modelled the reservoirs in terms of an infinite collection of bosons, less common but essentially equivalent possible modelling in terms of fermions can be found in the literature \cite{ref19}.
+By its nature, our system consists of fermions which could also be handled via the Jordan-Wigner transformation \cite{ref20,ref21}.
+The route we have chosen has been dictated by simplicity and usefulness in state transfer problems.